-The Library maintains several special collections.
+The Bishop’s Library Learning Commons maintains several special collections.
 In many cases, these materials must be used in the Library only.
-Please inquire at the Reference Desk as to whether other arrangements are possible.
-Check the online catalogue, BORIS, for the specific locations of all Library materials.
+Please inquire at the Research Assistance Desk as to whether other arrangements are possible.
+Check the online catalogue for the specific locations of all Library materials.

 The Library includes amongst its holdings a substantial collection of materials relating to the history, development, culture and society of the Eastern Townships.
 These materials are housed in the Old Library in McGreer, and may be consulted there, but do not circulate.
 For more information, see the Old Library web page.

 The Library houses a number of special collections in such fields as religion, history and literature.
 These include the Hon.
 C. Gordon McKinnon Collection of Canadiana, the Bélanger-Gardner Collection of books on civilization and the arts, Bishop’s University student theses, books from the Library of Bishop Charles James Stewart, second Anglican Bishop of Québec, books from the Lloyd Library of Divinity House, the Québec Clerical Library, archives of the Québec Diocese of the Anglican Church, early records and archives of the University, and the Library’s collection of rare or pre-1900 books.
 Please contact the University Archivist at ext.
 2609 for further information.

 H. Art Collection

 The Library Learning Commons University Librarian and Art Collection Committee are responsible for the University Art Collection, which includes more than 575 paintings, prints, installations and sculptures displayed in the Library and across campus.